 Comparisons cannot be made between product-specific or industry average EPDs at the design stage of a project, before a building has been specified.
 Comparisons may be made between product-specific or industry average EPDs at the time of product purchase when product performance and specifications have been established and serve as a functional unit for comparison.
 Environmental impact results shall be converted to a functional unit basis before any comparison is attempted.
 Any comparison of EPDs shall be subject to the requirements of ISO 21930 or EN 15804.
 EPDs are not comparative assertions and are either not comparable or have limited comparability when they have different system boundaries.
-EPDs are not comparative assertions and are either not comparable or have limited comparability when they have different system boundaries, are based on different product category rules or are missing relevant environmental impacts.
+EPDs are not comparative assertions and are either not comparabile or have limited comparability when they have different system boundaries.
+EPDs are not comparative assertions and are either not comparabile or have limited comparability when they have different system boundaries, are based on different product category rules or are missing relevant environmental impacts.
 Such comparison can be inaccurate, and could lead to erroneous selection of materials or products which are higher-impact, at least in some impact categories.